michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0078.md

 - n: the sport of hand-to-hand struggle between unarmed contestants who try to throw each other down
 - n: the act of engaging in close hand-to-hand combat
 ### Family
+- wrestling: wrestlings+
-wrestling: wrestlings+;wrestle: wrestled, wrestler, wrestles, wrestling;wrestler: wrestlers
+- wrestle: wrestled, wrestler, wrestles, wrestling
+- wrestler: wrestlers
 ### Examples
 - Riley exhibited the proper form: lowering his shoulder, wrapping his arms around the dummy, then wrestling it to the ground.
 - Therefore, Stanley said, Christians wrestling with parts of Scripture that seem to contradict themselves or modern science need not abandon the faith.